stevavoliajvar/stop_cloudflare/PEOPLE.md

 "OK #cloudflare hat mich blacklisted.
 Hmm, von cloudflare habe ich schon so manch schlechtes gehört !
 Irgendwie ahnte ich doch so etwas, daß ich XXX.com nicht mehr nutzen kann." by @[alm10965](https://social.bau-ha.us/@alm10965/102670832938054598)

 "GitLab sits behind Cloudflare and is hosted by Google – while Codeberg runs on Codeberg hardware and has no MITM.
 Much valued, especially for privacy reasons.
 Want more reasons against Cloudflare?" by @[IzzyOnDroid](https://mastodon.technology/@IzzyOnDroid/102662955566633818)

+"Cloudflare is a great big "man in the middle" ifyouknowwhatimean" by @[shitposter](https://shitposter.club/notice/35788)

+"OH GOD THAT'S CLOUDFLARE" by @[shitposter](https://shitposter.club/notice/1026961)

+"Security: every site that uses it, Cloudflare is a proxy that intercepts all the traffic.
+It can therefore correlate individual user traffic across every site that uses/embeds cloudflare site/resources.
+Single point of security failure, from a global surveillance point of view.
+Usability: If you're a Tor user, it makes a huge part of the Internet unbearable because it constantly injects captchas to view sites every couple minutes, to "block abuse"." by @[shitposter](https://shitposter.club/notice/389221)

 "Ha, and the instance which you use, serves images through Cloudflare, so I can't see your profile picture." by @[rmw](https://welovela.in/rmw)